LAKERS TOGETHER: Find out how we're moving forward.

-Qualified undergraduates interested in computer science may be admitted to a combined bachelor’s/master’s program and obtain both a B.S. in information systems and an M.S. in computer information systems within an accelerated time frame.
+Qualified undergraduates interested in information systems may be admitted to a combined bachelor’s/master’s program and obtain both a B.S. in information systems and an M.S. in applied computer science within an accelerated time frame.

 Career Outlook and Opportunities

 Software Engineers start out at an average of $63,928 in the Grand Rapids, MI area according to Salary.com.
 The median annual wage for computer and information systems managers was $139,220 in 2017 according to the Bureau of Labor Statistics.
 The lowest 10 percent earned less than $83,860 and the highest 10 percent earned more than $208,000.
-The job outlook for computer information systems professionals is faster than most occupations, with an expected increase in 17 percent 2014-2024.
-CIS graduates from Grand Valley often hold the following job titles:
+The job outlook for applied computer science professionals is faster than most occupations, with an expected increase in 17 percent 2014-2024.
+Applied computer science graduates from Grand Valley often hold the following job titles:

 - Software developer